tinijs/tinijs/apps/tinijs.dev/content/framework-posts/209 - adding-features/index.md

 ### Pattern 1: Imports

-Just simply import the utils and services directly to your components, pages.
+Just simply import the utils and services directly to your elements, pages.
 This is the common and most convenient way to work with utils and services.

 You can use the generate command of [Tini CLI](https://tinijs.dev/cli) to quickly scaffold consts, utils and services, run `npx tini generate const|util|service <name>`.